 Stress and sleeplessness

 While stress can fall under the fight or flight and negative emotions, it really deserves its own category.
-Stress, again, causes a physical-chemical response that can make your skin more sensitive and reactive.
+Stress causes a physical-chemical response that can make your skin more sensitive and reactive.

-Stress directly affects your skin in many different ways, and the tricky part is that the effect it has can be completely individual.
+Stress directly affects your skin in many different ways, and the tricky part is that the effect it has can be completely different for everyone experiencing it.

-Where this issue gets particularly troubling is that stress can cause skin problems, which cause more stress.
+Where this issue gets particularly challenging is that stress can cause skin problems, which causes more stress.
 It’s a cyclical problem that can’t be improved unless you find a way to break the cycle.